kala13x/slog/README.md

 ```

 ### Output
-Here is en example of log file context created by slog:
+Here is en example of the log file context created by slog:
 ```
 2020.12.13-19:41:41.27 - Simple message without anything
 2020.12.13-19:41:41.27 - Simple message with our own new line character